shayaharuno/dotfiles/README.md

 ## Installation
-These dots are not meant to be used by someone else, since they're highly customized to my personal preferences, but if you still willing to try these, just clone repo and replace configs you're interested with.
+These dots are not meant to be used by someone else, as they are highly customized to my personal preferences.
+However, if you are still willing to try, just clone the repo and replace the configs you are most interested in.